 Keep in mind that advertised speeds are "up to" speeds.
 This means that your online experience may not always be as fast as advertised.
 Depending upon the type of connection you choose, you could be competing with others in your neighborhood for bandwidth, particularly during peak Internet traffic times such as weekday evenings (known as Internet Rush Hour).
 This is most commonly an issue with cable Internet providers, although the average household won't experience enough of a slowdown to cause any noticeable problems.
 However, if you do experience such slowdown, you can always consider purchasing a higher Internet speed package from your cable provider.

 Searching Internet service providers by ZIP code using our tool will also yield the lowest starting prices for service from each provider.
-You're certainly looking for the best Internet deals when shopping for a provider, just make sure you read through the terms of those deals.
+You're certainly looking for the best Internet deals like these when shopping for a provider, just make sure you read through the terms of those deals.
 Many special offers are introductory rates that are temporary and will expire after one to two years.
 If you're hesitant to sign up for such a deal, call and talk to a customer service rep and see what other options they can offer you.

 Furthermore, if you want to save a bundle on more than just a broadband connection but also cable TV (or landline phone), then you should take the available double play and triple play packages that a broadband Internet provider might offer.
 The Internet/TV provider usually have enticing offers, but these deals may only last a year or two before you're charged the standard rate.
 Just make sure that you read the fine print issued by the Internet/TV provider.